Lectures, problem sessions and assignments

 - recall and apply the fundamental trigonometric identities, the co-function formulas and the formulas for negatives.

-- sketch the graphs of the six basic trigonometric functions and recognize which functions are odd and which functions are even.
+- sketch the graphs of the six basic trigonometric functions and recognise which functions are odd and which functions are even.

 - find the exact values of the remaining trigonometric functions given the values of two trigonometric functions or the value of one trigonometric function and the quadrant.

 - find the exact values of the trigonometric functions for an angle in standard position given a point on the terminal side.